Media Based Biography of Lena Zavaroni

 4 November 1963

-Lena Hilda Zavaroni was born on 4 November 1963 in Rankin Memorial Hospital, Greenock, Inverclyde, Scotland, United Kingdom to Victor Zavaroni (December 1939) and Hilda Catherine (Jordan) Zavaroni (7 January 1941-December 1989).
+Lena Hilda Zavaroni was born on 4 November 1963 at Rankin Memorial Hospital, Greenock, Inverclyde, Scotland, United Kingdom to Victor Zavaroni (December 1939) and Hilda Catherine (Jordan) Zavaroni (7 January 1941-December 1989).

 Lena grew up in the small town of Rothesay on the Isle of Bute.